-So, you are a hopeful Colts fan or Vikings fan still holding out hope for your Super Bowl 56 futures bet to come around and pay off in February, despite their 0-2 start.
+So, you are a hopeful Bengals or Colts fan still holding out hope for your Super Bowl 57 futures bet to come around and pay off in February, despite their 0-2 start.

 History says you can forget about it.
 No Super Bowl, not even any playoffs.
-Such is the nature of teams that lose their first two games of the season – just a 10 per cent chance of making it.
+Such is the nature of teams that lose their first two games of the season – less than a 10 per cent chance of making it.

 With the league expanding the playoffs to 14 teams in 2020, your chances have improved with two additional Wild Card positions up for grabs.
 Will it make a difference?